David-Maura-Rodgers/JavaScript_Project_2/README.md

 ## Features

 Below is a list of features that I have on this site which I will detail individually.
-There is a welcome page with a Start quiz Button that will take the user to main quiz page.
+There is a welcome page with a Start quiz Button that will take the user to the main quiz page.
 On this quiz page, there is a quiz area which contains a question display area and 4 radio buttons that the user can select from to register an answer.
-And below this, but still within the same containing div, the user will receive feed back on their answers.
+And below this, but still within the same containing div, the user will receive feedback on their answers.

-There is a another div below which contains dynamic icons in response to user input.
+There is another div below which contains dynamic icons in response to user input.
 And finally two buttons: Next Question and Restart Quiz along with a score tracker at the bottom.

 I have also added a favicon for the site.